quickresolve/img-scrapers/README.md

 Download images from google.
 Currently using JS with plans to include other languages in the future.

+*Default set to download 100 hotdog images - see step 5 to overwrite default*

 ## Instructions

 1. Clone repository, in the terminal execute: